 WE ARE ALWAYS LISTENING

 People claimed they didn’t care about the NSA’s domestic spying.
-Then Jeff Greenspan and I spied on them as (unofficial) NSA subcontractors.
+Then we spied on them as (unofficial) NSA subcontractors.
 All of a sudden, they cared.

 I went to cafes and restaurants around NYC, taping old micro cassette recorders, stamped with “Property of NSA” under tables.